ahmadubaid061/Dice-Game/README.md

 ---

-This repository offers a fun and educational implementation of the **Pig Game**, perfect for learning:
+This repository offers a fun and educational implementation of the **Dice Game**, perfect for learning:

 * JavaScript DOM manipulation
 * Event handling